WINECAP LAUNCHES "WINE TRACK" - THE NEXT GENERATION WINE INDEX

-London, June 13, 2022 /PRNewswire/ -- Fine wine investment platform, WineCap, announces the launch of Wine Track [winecap.com/wine-track], the most comprehensive index available in the market, which enables investors to identify the right, undervalued wines to buy and sell across the global market at the right time and price.
+LONDON, June 15, 2022 /PRNewswire/ -- Fine wine investment platform, WineCap, announces the launch of Wine Track [winecap.com/wine-track], the most comprehensive index available in the market, which enables investors to identify the right, undervalued wines to buy and sell across the global market at the right time and price.

 WineCap has developed proprietary technology to collate and analyse Liv-ex and Wine Searcher data, along with over 400,000 wine prices a day collected independently from 250 leading wine merchants across the globe to help wine investors navigate fine wine markets with confidence.
-Its robust, bespoke scoring system aggregates more than 100 wine critics' scores from 12 publications from around the world to produce a simple and transparent score that marks each wine out of 100.
+Its robust, bespoke scoring system, the Wine Track critic score, aggregates more than 100 wine critics' scores from 12 publications around the world to produce a simple and transparent score that marks each wine out of 100.
 This helps investors reference a wine's quality at a glance, as some critics use different scales to grade wines.

-For example, according to Wine Track, Domaine Leroy, Clos de Vougeot Grand Cru's current case price is £65,771 while Chateau de la Tour, Clos de Vougeot Grand Cru, Vieilles Vignes is £1,794, yet the wines are scored almost equally at 94.7 and 93.8 respectively1, and are from the same vineyard in Burgundy.
+For example, according to Wine Track, Domaine Leroy, Clos de Vougeot Grand Cru's current case price is £66,243 while Chateau de la Tour, Clos de Vougeot Grand Cru, Vieilles Vignes is £1,804, yet the wines are scored almost equally at 94.7 and 93.8 respectively[1], and are from the same vineyard in Burgundy.
 While the former's price is driven by its excellent reputation, the latter presents better value and is significantly more accessible to retail investors looking to build a diversified portfolio.

 Wine Track monitors over 75,000 investment grade wines from 1990 to the present day, enabling investors to track how prices have changed over any given period.